sinangoral/possibilistic-design/projects.md

 {: .important-title }
 > Project Submission
 >
-> You are expected to upload a PDF link to the Project Groups Sheet for each final review.
-You will also email your PDF link to me for grading.
+> You are expected to upload a PDF link and other documentation materials to the Project Groups Sheet for each final review.
+You will also email these links to me for grading.